vansh114/weather-app/README.md

 - OpenWeatherMap API for providing weather data
 - Expo for the development framework
 - Redux and Redux Thunk for state management

+## Note
+Make sure to keep your API key private and never commit it to version control.
+The .env file is included in .gitignore for this purpose.